alephium/www/src/content/news/Miners-Highlight-4-nickdimondi-2177a42b0837/index.md

 I see the future of mining Alephium changing over the next few years as the project becomes more mainstream and adoption quickens.

 #### You’ve invited Maud twice to participate in X Spaces.
-I see you are involved in <a href="https://www.youtube.com/channel/UCB8sMtMOYVY_m6jYZcnQdUA" class="markup--anchor markup--h4-anchor" data-href="https://www.youtube.com/channel/UCB8sMtMOYVY_m6jYZcnQdUA" rel="noopener" target="_blank">Blockchain Basement</a>, <a href="https://www.coindesk.com/tag/nick-dimondi/" class="markup--anchor markup--h4-anchor" data-href="https://www.coindesk.com/tag/nick-dimondi/" rel="noopener" target="_blank">Coindesk interviews,</a> Discover Crypto & more… Can you tell us more about this media side of your activities?
+I see you are involved in <a href="https://www.youtube.com/channel/UCB8sMtMOYVY_m6jYZcnQdUA" data-href="https://www.youtube.com/channel/UCB8sMtMOYVY_m6jYZcnQdUA">Blockchain Basement</a>, <a href="https://www.coindesk.com/tag/nick-dimondi/" data-href="https://www.coindesk.com/tag/nick-dimondi/">Coindesk interviews,</a> Discover Crypto & more… Can you tell us more about this media side of your activities?

-I’m the main producer at <a href="https://www.youtube.com/@DiscoverCrypto_" class="markup--anchor markup--p-anchor" data-href="https://www.youtube.com/@DiscoverCrypto_" rel="noopener" target="_blank">Discover Crypto</a> and co-host of Blockchain Basement.
+I’m the main producer at <a href="https://www.youtube.com/@DiscoverCrypto_" data-href="https://www.youtube.com/@DiscoverCrypto_">Discover Crypto</a> and co-host of Blockchain Basement.
 I also run a crypto mining X Spaces to stay engaged with the community.
 My background originally was in TV production, so working in media was a natural extension of my skill set.

 #### What would you recommend to someone just getting started with mining Alephium?